sudha-chandrann/TodoTracker/README.md

 Features

-Team Collaboration:
+Team Collaboration:<br/>
-    ->Create and manage projects within a team.
+    ->Create and manage projects within a team.<br/>
-    ->Only the team leader can assign tasks to team members.
+    ->Only the team leader can assign tasks to team members.<br/>
-    ->Set deadlines and prioritize tasks for better project management.
+    ->Set deadlines and prioritize tasks for better project management.<br/>
-    ->Team members can comment and communicate on each task and subtask.
+    ->Team members can comment and communicate on each task and subtask.<br/>

 Task Management:
     ->Assigned users can create subtasks to break down their work.